deepakhj/cadent/README.md

 THe "base" accumulator item will constantly Flush stats based on the first time given (above every `5s`).
 It is then Aggregators caches to maintain the other bins (from the base flush time) and flush to writers at the appropriate times.

-_MULTIPLE KEEPERS ONLY MATTER IF THERE ARE WRITERS._
+_MULTIPLE TIMES ONLY MATTER IF THERE ARE WRITERS._

 ### Writers